 What is FASO

-FASO is an independent organisation designed to produce reproducible, audit-bound observations about safety-relevant change in advanced AI systems.
-We are not a regulator, not a lab, and not a command centre.
+FASO is an independent, neutrality-preserving organisation built to produce reproducible, audit-bound observations about safety-relevant, discovery, change and drift in advanced AI systems.
+We are not a regulator, not a lab and not a command centre.
 We do not issue directives.
-We build trusted visibility: what changed, how it was verified, and what confidence is warranted.
+We build trusted visibility. what changed, how it was verified and what confidence is warranted—including what the evidence does not support.

-FASO combines technology and human review to turn scattered signals into something decision-makers can actually use.
-Our systems gather and organise evidence into provenance-bound records, then render it into clear, bounded visuals that show what changed, how confident we are and what the evidence does not support.
-Human analysts then verify, interpret, and explain those displays—internally for disciplined analysis and externally in publication-safe form.
-This is so that labs, regulators and safety bodies can understand the observation quickly without needing privileged access to raw data.
-The result is neutral, auditable visibility designed to improve decision quality under uncertainty.
+FASO combines technology and human review to turn scattered signals into something serious decision-makers can use.
+Our systems collect and structure evidence into provenance-bound records with custody and replay discipline, then render it into bounded visualisations that show what changed, what is confidently supported, and where uncertainty remains.
+Human analysts then verify, interpret, and explain those outputs—internally for disciplined analysis and externally in publication-safe form.
+This allows labs, regulators, and safety bodies to understand the observation quickly without requiring privileged access to raw data.

 Why FASO Needs to Exist